The Edit · Founder Insights

 Grip strength is a hand-dynamometer reading that takes 90 seconds.
 It is the most informative 90 seconds of medical data most adults will ever produce.

-In the PURE study published in The Lancet in 2015, Leong and colleagues followed 142,861 adults across 17 countries.
-Each 5 kg reduction in grip strength was associated with a 16% increase in all-cause mortality, a 17% increase in cardiovascular mortality, and a 9% increase in stroke risk, after adjusting for age, sex, BMI, smoking, education, and physical activity level.
+In the PURE study published in The Lancet in 2015, Leong and colleagues followed 139,691 adults across 17 countries.
+Each 5 kg reduction in grip strength was associated with a 16% increase in all-cause mortality and a 17% increase in cardiovascular mortality, after adjusting for age, sex, BMI, smoking, education, and physical activity level (Leong et al., 2015).
 The relationship held across high-income, middle-income, and low-income countries.
 It held in adults with and without pre-existing cardiovascular disease.
-It held when the authors stripped out hand-injury cases.

 Why does a handheld test predict so much.
 The dynamometer reads systemic muscle quality at the periphery, and skeletal muscle is one of the most metabolically integrated organs in the body.
 Loss of grip is a downstream signal of mitochondrial decline, neuromuscular signal loss, protein-synthesis impairment, and chronic low-grade inflammation.
 It is a single number that aggregates many systems.

-The Asian Working Group for Sarcopenia 2019 consensus update set the diagnostic cutoffs at 28 kg for men and 18 kg for women.
-These are tighter than the European Working Group cutoffs (27 kg and 16 kg) because Asian body composition differs and the threshold for clinically meaningful weakness sits at a different absolute number.
+The Asian Working Group for Sarcopenia 2019 consensus update set the diagnostic cutoffs at 28 kg for men and 18 kg for women (Chen et al., 2020).
+These are tighter than the European Working Group cutoffs because Asian body composition differs and the threshold for clinically meaningful weakness sits at a different absolute number.
 I covered the broader picture in grip strength: the most underrated health metric.

 Number 3: Visceral fat and waist-to-height ratio